-- 1) Upon receiving verification of evacuation, begin to instruct team members in the procedure.
-If immediate need is NOT in your community area, assign team members to go to the affected area as directed by the Incident Manager.
-Incident Manager will direct runner as to the safest route to assist affected home area. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked.
-REMAR WHITE - Means room is checked and empty, REMAR RED - Means residents inside - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency identification lanyards from emergency Box and assign a team member to identify and tag each resident. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 8) Remove MAR book from your community area to the designated triage area. - 9) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.
+- Support other areas with the evacuation of residents. - Ensure attendance is taken of all residents. - Maintain open communication with red vest personnel. - Ensure checkroom procedure is followed and completed.
+The doors to the affect rooms and all other rooms must be closed following the check room procedure. - 2) Remove residents from immediate danger (room of origin) to a safe zone. - 3) Remove all other residents from affected fire/danger zone to a safe zone beyond the fire door. - 4) Ensure team members use red evacuation tags on doors to indicate room is vacant and checked. - 5) Complete head count of residents to ensure no residents have been missed. - 6) If fire or emergency is in your community area, obtain resident emergency labels from Emergency Box and assign a team member to identify and tag each resident. - 7) Assist team members in your community area with safe evacuation of residents (transfers) as directed by IM. - 9) Remove MAR book from your community area to the designated triage area.
+MAR books and any hard copy chart records, including the Pier's day planner must be removed from the site.
+The Nurse in charge or designate will access the red bag in the emergency supply container found at each nursing station.
+If time permits, all resident charts will be placed in the red bag and evacuated.
+The MAR book must be taken to the relocation site. - 8) If your community area is NOT being evacuated, assign team members to monitor residents, secure your community area, and go to triage area as assigned by IM.